withastro/roadmap/proposals/0027-content-schemas.md

 ## Creating a collection

 All entries in `src/content/` **must** be nested in a "collection" directory.
-This allows you to group content based on the schema their frontmatter should use.
+This allows you to get a collection of entries based on the directory name, and optionally enforce frontmatter types with a schema.
 This is similar to creating a new table in a database, or a new content model in a CMS like Contentful.

 What this looks like in practice: